-I didn’t even know of the term shadow work.
+I didn’t know about shadow work.

 The gray morning light seeped through the window in my room, waking me from my blissful slumber.